stevenchadburrow/HowToSolveA2x2RubiksCube/README.md

     x x
 </code>

 Where 'Y' is yellow, and 'x' is anything else.
-Notice the two yellows on the right of the bottom, and the two other yellows on the side.
+Notice the two yellows on the right of the top, and the two other yellows on the side.
 If you do not have that, you need to perform a formula until you get that particular pattern.

 Hold the cube so that the yellow is on top, the white is on the bottom.
 Perform these moves in sequence: